delvinsalman/Chatbot/README.md

 # 🤖 **AI ChatBot**

-A **full-stack AI Chatbot application** built with **Python Flask** backend that integrates **Google's Gemini 2.0 Flash API** for AI conversations and **Hugging Face's Stable Diffusion models** for image generation.
+A **full-stack AI Chatbot application** built with **Python Flask** backend that integrates **Google's Gemini 2.0 Flash API** for AI conversations and the **Hugging Face Inference API** for image generation.
 The frontend uses modern **HTML5**, **CSS3** with CSS variables for theming, and **vanilla JavaScript** with **Marked.js** for markdown rendering and **Highlight.js** for code syntax highlighting, all wrapped in a responsive chat interface with real-time messaging capabilities.

 ---

 ## 📋 **Overview**

-The **AI ChatBot** is engineered for an exceptional user experience, combining a sleek, modern interface with the power of the **Gemini 2.0 Flash** model for conversation and the **Hugging Face Stable Diffusion XL** model for image generation.
+The **AI ChatBot** is engineered for an exceptional user experience, combining a sleek, modern interface with the power of the **Gemini 2.0 Flash** model for conversation and the **Hugging Face Inference API** for visual content creation.
 The application enables **natural, human-like conversations**, leverages advanced **Multi-Media Analysis**, and supports the creation of new visuals on demand.
 It includes a persistent conversation history system, ensuring seamless interaction across sessions.

 ---